Vainglory (video game): Reception

-IGN's Dyer reported his games to be about 21 minutes in length and noticed that they tended to snowball out of balance by the time the Kraken creature appears at the 15-minute mark.
+Dyer reported his games to be about 21 minutes in length and noticed that they tended to snowball out of balance by the time the Kraken creature appears at the 15-minute mark.
 Dyer added that the advantages of in-person team communication made games feel "lopsided".
-Pocket Gamer Thrower wrote that the game's "depth" was in learning how to use the individual characters, and that beginners were subject to an "impenetrable learning curve", especially without organized teams.
-Ford of TouchArcade said his only issue was with players leaving their play session while the game was still in action, but felt this was mitigated by the game's "Karma" matchmaking system.
-Ford otherwise reported that Vainglory played well as a whole as "probably the best MOBA on iOS".
+Thrower wrote that the game's "depth" was in learning how to use the individual characters, and that beginners were subject to an "impenetrable learning curve", especially without organized teams.
+Ford said his only issue was with players leaving their play session while the game was still in action, but felt this was mitigated by the game's "Karma" matchmaking system.
+Ford otherwise reported that Vainglory played well as a whole as "probably the best MOBA on iOS".The Guardian named Vainglory the "best" iOS game of 2014.
+The game was one of ten Apple Design Award recipients in 2015.